meesvandongen/react-oauth2-pkce/README.md

   // If `false`, 'tokenData' will be 'undefined' from the <AuthContext>
   decodeToken?: boolean  // default: true
   // By default, the package will automatically redirect the user to the login server if not already logged in.
-  // If set to false, you need to call the "logIn()" function to log in (e.g. with a "Log in" button) autoLogin?: boolean  // default: true
+  // If set to false, you need to call the "login()" function to log in (e.g. with a "Log in" button) autoLogin?: boolean  // default: true
   // Store login state in 'localStorage' or 'sessionStorage'
   // If set to 'session', no login state is persisted by '@mvd/auth-react` when the browser closes.
   // NOTE: Many authentication servers will keep the client logged in by cookies.
 You should therefore use
-  // the logOut() function to properly log out the client.
+  // the logout() function to properly log out the client.
 Or configure your server not to issue cookies. storage?: 'local' | 'session'  // default: 'local'
   // Sets the prefix for keys used by this library in storage storageKeyPrefix?: string // default: 'ROCP_'